François van 't Sant

-François van 't Sant (11 February 1883 - 3 June 1966) was a Dutch head-commissioner of police, leading intelligence figure and confidant of Queen Wilhelmina and other members of the Dutch Royal House of Orange-Nassau.
-In both World War I and World War II he played a key role in combined Dutch-British intelligence operations.
+François van 't Sant (1883 - 3 June 1966) was a Dutch head-commissioner of police, leading intelligence figure and confidant of Queen Wilhelmina and other members of the Dutch Royal House of Orange-Nassau.
+In both World War I and World War II he played a key role in combined Dutch–British intelligence operations.

 Early career

-He was born in 1883 in the naval town of Den Helder as the eight child of Laurens van 't Sant and Néline François.
+He was born in 1883 in the naval town of Den Helder as the eighth child of Laurens van 't Sant and Néline François.
 His father was a minister in the Calvinist Dutch Reformed Church.
 His youth was mostly spent in the city of Utrecht.
 In 1906 he became a clerk within the Rotterdam Municipal Police Corps, a starters function for future police officers.
 He impressed his superiors so much that after an unusual short period of six months he was promoted inspector trainee.
 He served in Rotterdam's roughest neighbourhood, Rodezand, where sailors from all over the world would meet prostitutes.
 In 1910 he was promoted to inspector 3rd class and head of the River Police unit.
 On 27 August 1914 he married the Swedish soprano Kerstin (Greta) Margaretha Jonsson, after he had met her at a Wagner performance in Rotterdam during an international tour.
 In June 1915 the couple had a daughter.

 World War I

-At the beginning of World War I Van 't Sant was tasked with controlling foreign secret agents operating in Rotterdam.
+At the beginning of World War I, Van 't Sant was tasked with controlling foreign secret agents operating in Rotterdam.
 He also became an officer in the Dutch military intelligence and security service GSIII.
 Because of its location and Dutch neutrality the international port city become the war's largest spy centre.
-At an early stage Van 't Sant met Richard Tinsley, a maritime agent turned station chief of the British secret service now known as the Secret Intelligence Service or MI6.
-Between him and Tinsley a co-operation developed where the Rotterdam police would tolerate British intelligence operations directed against Germany in return for sharing the gathered intelligence.
+At an early stage, Van 't Sant met Richard Tinsley, a maritime agent turned station chief of the British secret service now known as the Secret Intelligence Service or MI6.
+Between him and Tinsley, a co-operation developed where the Rotterdam police would tolerate British intelligence operations directed against Germany in return for sharing the gathered intelligence.
 Van 't Sant attempted to establish a similar arrangement with the German secret services operating in Rotterdam, but no arrangement could be reached as the German services did not trust him.

 Thanks to his ability to control foreign secret services and his dealings with Tinsley, at the age of 33 Inspector Van 't Sant was promoted to head-commissioner (Chief of Police) of the city of Utrecht in November 1916.
-In 1918 the Germans approached him to establish contacts with the British government to begin the peace negotiations which brought the war to an end.
+In 1918, the Germans approached him to establish contacts with the British government to begin the peace negotiations which brought the war to an end.
 Van 't Sant was awarded Commander of the Most Excellent Order of the British Empire by King George V in January 1920, a rare honour for non-British citizens.